 Ursara was very pleased and made them aware of some additional details.
 She said she needed a few days to round up and organize the proper supplies and animals.
 Once they finished the discussion, Ursara suggested that, when they returned to their ship later, they could settle the number of staff they planned to bring and call that back to her staff.
 Then the Countess invited them into her living room to relax.
 They passed through the forward doorway into several very opulent compartments that were all oddly not rigged to be lived in.
 It looked as if every space was part of one very complex show piece.
 As he walked, Brian realized the ship must be much larger than the limited rooms they had been shown.
 Even taking into account the cargo bay.
 Brian said to the Countess as they walked, "This ship is a very interesting design.
 I am also an engineer.
 Could one of your staff perhaps give me a tour of the ship?"

-Understanding the design specs at last, Brian said, "This is a very interesting, design which appears both self-sufficient and also unable to operate on its own at the same time.
+Understanding the design specs at last, Brian said, "This is a very interesting design, which appears both self-sufficient and also unable to operate on its own at the same time.
 Does this ship work with another vessel?
 Or is it its own craft?"
 The Countess said Dulcinea was actually the away ship from her yacht, the Gypsy Girl, which was currently in orbit.
-When he asked why Dulcinea was jump capable, the Countess said her business needs sometimes needed ships in different systems.
+When he asked why Dulcinea was jump capable, the Countess said her work sometimes meant she needed ships in different systems.
 When the subject came up, the Countess said, "For security in space, Gypsy Girl is armed to her maximum ability, with ten turrets and a bay weapon.
 No pirate's easy target this!"
 The last was said with a very satisfied smile, and Ursara didn't appear to be interested in hiding anything.

 Brian said he'd spend the next two days, when not working in engineering, researching the nomads and any tech they had that could cut the team off from the ship.
 Once their plans started to settle, Zach told them what he'd found on the law book, which wasn't much.
 He was able to see that it broke down, by section, into a group of abstracts.
 Each of those gave a general understanding of the law.
 An abstract pointed to more specific legal details on pages further back in the book, which explicitly described the laws.
 The final section of the book held legal precedents and establishments of legal right or vacancy.
 Zach said that getting beyond that would be a great deal of work.